Godzilla vs. Destoroyah: Production

 After Godzilla vs. Mechagodzilla II and Godzilla vs. SpaceGodzilla failed to match the attendance figures of the highly successful Godzilla vs. Mothra, producer Shogo Tomiyama announced in the summer of 1995 that the next Godzilla movie would be the series' final installment.
-Screenwriter Kazuki Ōmori initially proposed a story treatment entitled Godzilla vs. Ghost Godzilla, in which the current Heisei Godzilla would have faced off against the ghost of the original 1954 Godzilla.
-While this idea was scrapped, it was decided to maintain the reference to the original film by reintroducing the Oxygen Destroyer, the weapon that killed the original Godzilla 40 years earlier.
-In the original script, the final battle was to have taken place in the then still under construction World City, a development project costing $2.35 billion, though Tokyo governor Yukio Aoshima scrapped the project on account of its unpopularity with taxpayers.
-Toho began promoting the movie via large placards featuring the kanji text ゴジラ死す ("Godzilla dies").
+In conceptualizing Godzilla's final adversary, screenwriter Kazuki Ōmori initially proposed a story treatment entitled Godzilla vs. Ghost Godzilla, in which the current Heisei Godzilla would have faced off against the ghost of the original 1954 Godzilla.
+Instead, the filmmakers settled on a new monster that was a by-product of the Oxygen Destroyer, the weapon that killed the original Godzilla 40 years earlier.

-In conceptualizing Godzilla's final adversary, screenwriter Kazuki Ōmori initially proposed having the Heisei Godzilla battle the ghost of the original 1954 Godzilla.
-Instead, the filmmakers settled on a new monster that was a by-product of the Oxygen Destroyer.
-The character was initially going to be named "Barubaroi", though this was rejected on account of it sounding too similar to Berber, and thus could have been considered offensive.
-The Barubaroi designs were more chimeric, in the style of the creature from The Thing, than the finalized Destoroyah look, though they shared Destoroyah's trait of surpassing Godzilla in height.
+The character was initially going to be named "Barubaroi", though this was rejected on account of it sounding too similar to the Berbers, and thus could have been considered offensive.
+The Barubaroi designs were more chimeric, similar to the creature designs from The Thing, than the finalized Destoroyah look, though they shared Destoroyah's trait of surpassing Godzilla in height.
 All of Destoroyah's forms were designed by Minoru Yoshida, who'd been instructed to make the creature a crustacean.
 His design for Destoroyah's final form was given to illustrator Noriyoshi Ohrai, who incorporated it into the movie poster.
 Ohrai's depiction was later used as the basis for the 3D model used in constructing the creature's suit.

+In the original script, the final battle was to have taken place in the then still under construction World City, a development project costing $2.35 billion, though Tokyo governor Yukio Aoshima scrapped the project on account of its unpopularity with taxpayers.

-Five days prior to the film's release, a large bronze sculpture of Godzilla was erected on the Hibiya cinema district.
-After the film's release, Toho studios was bombarded by letters of protest demanding Godzilla's resurrection, and several mourners gathered at the bronze statue to leave ¥10-100 coins and tobacco.
+Toho promoted the movie via large placards featuring the kanji text ゴジラ死す ("Godzilla dies").
+Five days prior to the film's release, a large bronze statue of Godzilla was erected on the Hibiya cinema district.
+After the film's release, several mourners gathered at the statue to leave ¥10-100 coins and tobacco.
 One Japanese travel agency commemorated Godzilla's demise by hosting tours of various locations destroyed by Godzilla throughout its 40-year tenure.
 Toho representatives assured the public that Godzilla's death was not permanent, though they were not planning to revive him until the 21st century due to TriStar Pictures' plans to adapt the character in a film trilogy.
 However, after the first film was poorly received, Toho returned to the series in 1999 with the first film of the "Millennium Era", Godzilla 2000: Millennium.